Pylons/pyramid/docs/narr/configuration.rst

 configuration done in imperative code, because you may need to have two files open at once to see the "big picture": the file that represents the configuration, and the file that contains the implementation objects referenced by the configuration.
-To avoid this, :mod:`pyramid` allows you to insert :term:`configuration decoration` statements very close to code that is referred to by the declaration itself.
+To avoid this, :app:`Pyramid` allows you to insert :term:`configuration decoration` statements very close to code that is referred to by the declaration itself.
 For example: